rapidsai/cuhornet/README.md

 # Hornet #

+NOTE: The cuhornet repository is a copy of https://github.com/hornet-gt/hornet that is being maintained by the RAPIDS cugraph team while we use it in our library.
+We currently only use headers to provide the ktruss implementation.

+This library does not currently build.
+Since we only use headers, we are not maintaining the build processes for this library.
+We expect to drop support for this entirely in early 2024.

 This repository provides the Hornet data structure and algorithms on sparse graphs and matrices.

 ## Getting Started ##